ZeromusXYZ/AAEmu-Packer/README.md

 This program and code is in no way affiliated or edorsed by XLGames.

-Requires .NET Framework 4.8 to run the latest version.
+Requires .NET 8.0 or higher to run the latest version.